An Earth Sheltered House in Michigan

 A single woodstove does a fine job of keeping the whole house warm.

 You’ve heard tales about eccentric old gentlemen who bury their money in the back yard.
-Well, I went one step further: I buried my daughter, Joyce, along with it!
-The story isn’t at all gruesome, however, because the “back yard” in this case is 4 1/2 acres of forested sand hills in Michigan, and Joyce is happily “dug in” there in a modern three-bedroom, earth-sheltered house with an attached two-car garage.
+Well, I went one step further: I buried my daughter, Joyce, along with it.
+The story isn’t at all gruesome, however, because the “back yard” in this case is 4 1/2 acres of forested sand hills in Michigan, and Joyce is happily “digging in” there in a modern three-bedroom, earth sheltered home with an attached two-car garage — a perfect example of how earth homes can blend comfort with sustainability.

 Once we’d gathered all the data we could find, we enlisted the services of Tom Halberg, a local architect.
 Tom agreed to check the relevant building codes, design the house (with some “back-seat drafting” from me), and build it.